mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 	}

-Note: There are no separate methods for //onBeforeCreate// and //onBeforeUpdate//.
+Note: There are no separate methods for *onBeforeCreate* and *onBeforeUpdate*.
 Please check for the existence of $this->ID to toggle these two modes, as shown in the example above.

 ## onBeforeDelete